Dealing With Toilet Overflow

 The team from the sewage company will remove the water from the area.
 All items such as rugs or linens that the water touched must be removed as well.

 After the standing water is removed, all surfaces must be dried.
-If the contaminated water has seeped into the floors or wall, they will likely need to be replaced with dry, undamaged materials.
+If the contaminated water has seeped into the floors or wall, it will likely need to be replaced with dry, undamaged materials.

 The final step is making sure everything is clean.
 Mitigation professionals use special detergents and other methods to clean the remaining surfaces in the room as well as any items that can be salvaged.
 No item can return to your home unless it can be restored properly.